Colwall: Sport

 Colwall is notable in cricket and has one of Herefordshire's main cricket grounds – Stowe Lane – which hosts a minor counties championship match and a minor counties knockout trophy match every year.
 In 1926 the Women's Cricket Association was founded in Colwall, and a Women's Cricket Week is held there every year.
 The Horton brothers Joseph and Henry, came from Colwall, and both played first-class cricket for Worcestershire; Henry went to greater fame with Hampshire.

 Horse racing took place at Colwall Park Racecourse from 1900 to 1939, and the course also staged pony racing in 1949 and point-to-point from 1960 to 1963.

 Popular culture

 Legend has it that the Colwall Stone (which gave its name to the settlement of Colwall Stone that has grown around it) was rolled down from the Malvern Hills by a giant whose footprint can be seen to this day on the slopes of the British Camp.
 The stone was replaced at some point; it took a horse and cart to take the old one away.

+Colwall also has a well known Scout group known as 1st Colwall, as well as an attached Explorer Group, named Tiggers.
+Tiggers recently won at Camp Cockerel, a countywide scouting competition.